sourcefrog/aoc2018/doc/aoc22.md

 Oh, actually I misread this: it compounds not by multiplying the geologic indexes, but the erosion levels.
 And the erosion levels are capped.

+## Part 2

+This also seems like a shortest-path question, but with the additional complication of choosing the right tool.

+We could, at least conceptually, model that as an additional z-dimension on the map, with three levels depending on which tool is equipped.
+You can move to another square with the same tool equipped (if that is allowed) or you can stay in the same (x,y) location and move to a different tool, also at a cost.

+So perhaps this is then just Djikstra's algorithm: remember the shortest known cost to reach each `(x, y, t)` position.

+I thought I already had a generic implementation of this, but perhaps not.

+We could compute ground values on demand, memoized.
+Or perhaps it's simple enough to just pre-compute a matrix 3x3 what we need?